stackblitz/ng-be-workshop/exercises/webworkers/1-fibonacci/readme.md

 In order to do this, we can use a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) to cancel the fibonacci loop.
 If the loop is cancelled, the same worker can accept new work that can be processed.

+**Tip**: You can use a `SharedArrayBuffer` of 1 byte which is shared between the main thread and the worker thread.
+Wrap the memory in a `Uint8Array` so you can update and read the byte in both threads.
+Setting the byte to `1` should stop the recursive loop.

 **Note**: Think about cross-site isolation!
 Headers have to be added to the top-level page.
 This can be done via the `browsersync.config.js` file.
 Also make sure to open the website in a separate browser window.
 Setting these headers currently doesn't work inside StackBlitz.